 Short Description

-Group Call is a half-duplex dispatch audio communications between multiple subscribers.
+Group Call is a half-duplex dispatch audio communications between multiple PoC Users.
 In the case of User Defined Group Call, a user invokes a Group Call to a group list that user previously created via a network provisioning action.
-A user creates and provisions a group which creates a persistent group identifier (which is held in the network and the handset) that the group owner can reference from his/her contact list.
-The subscriber that creates the group member list is the group owner for that group, and other members cannot change that member list, unless modification permissions are given to those members.
+A PoC Subscriber creates and provisions a group which creates a persistent group identifier (which is held in the network and the handset) that the group owner can reference from his/her contact list.
+The PoC Subscriber that creates the group member list is the group owner for that group, and other members cannot change that member list, unless modification permissions are given to those members.

-The user can define the group member list via web mechanisms in the network, or via handset GUI operations, which allow the user to pick people from their contact list, and add those people to a group list definition.
+The PoC Subscriber can define the group member list via web mechanisms in the network, or via handset GUI operations, which allow the user to pick people from their contact list, and add those people to a group list definition.
 The group is given a name or handle, which can then be then referenced in the owners contact list.

 If group members are in an automatic accept mode of call acceptance, typically associated with having high audio /speaker phone operation, the called parties are automatically joined to the group call.
 Otherwise, if they are in an invited mode of call acceptance, the called parties have the option of accepting or rejecting the group call invitation.